taifc27/taifc27.github.io/_posts/2024-31-01-Astrophotography.md

 ## Just a touch!

 Well in early days of my astrophotography, I captured some bad and unclear pictures.
 To my eyes, when I looked into the eyepiece, the view was unparalleled.
-Did you know our eyes are the best cameras? like each eye has ~576MP or resolution.
+Did you know our eyes are the best cameras? like each eye has a resolution of 576MP.
 For a comparison, your Iphone only has 12MP camera.
-That's stunning clarity our eyes have.
+That's stunning clarity, our eyes have.
 So, protect your eyes.
 Eat lot of carrots!🤗

 Hence, I wanted to take some quality pictures.
 I used data from my hobby.
 See how far I have gazed into the skies!